Caen tramway: Line T3

 The Line T3 connects Caen and Fleury-sur-Orne.
 It is 5.3 km long and has 15 stations.
 From Monday to Friday, the frequency is 10 minutes between 7am and 7pm.
 An extension to Fleury - Hauts-de-l'Orne opened on 29 August 2022.

 Future project

 On 9 March 2021, it was announced that a new line will serve the west of Caen by 2028.
-This new line, named Line T4, will connect the Presqu'Île of Caen and Saint-Contest whereas the Line T3 will be modify and will serve the Théâtre de Caen, the Hôtel de Ville, the Lycée Malherbe, the Zénith de Caen, the new Palais des Sports, the Stade de Venoix, the Stade Michel d'Ornano until the terminus at Bretteville-sur-Odon - Pompidou and 17 new stations will be built.
+This new line, named Line T4, will connect the Presqu'Île of Caen and Saint-Contest whereas the Line T3 will be modified and will serve the Théâtre de Caen, the Hôtel de Ville, the Lycée Malherbe, the Zénith de Caen, the new Palais des Sports, the Stade de Venoix, the Stade Michel d'Ornano until the terminus at Bretteville-sur-Odon - Pompidou and 17 new stations will be built.
 In addition, 10 new trams were delivered in early 2024.
-In November 2024, it was announced that the extension will be postponed to 2029.
+In November 2024, it was announced that the extension will be postponed to 2029..
+On 7 April 2026, works for the extension begins.